BurendoUK/burendo-github-config/README.md

 ## Handbook access

 There are two types of Handbook access that will be requested from Burendoers - public content and private content.
-They will do this via the `#cop-engineering` slack channel.
+They will do this via the `#practice-engineering` slack channel.
 You will only need their username for either.

 **Access should only be given to current Burendoers**.
 If people outside Burendo spot mistakes or otherwise and would like to contribute fixes to public content, the guide for them is to fork the public repository and submit a PR, so they don't need access in code.